 Fleece style top or t-shirt.

 Trousers/shorts (depending on the weather).
 These may get wet.
 There are occasions when you might have to wade across pools and channels up to the knees.

 Footwear suitable for walking over uneven, wet, and sometimes slippery surfaces.
 Shoes should be comfortable and well-fitting and ideally with some sort of ankle support.
 Walking boots or trainers are fine (remember leather boots will get wet with seawater).
 Wellington boots need to be well-fitting as they can become uncomfortable on a walk of 2 hours or more.
 Wearing a thick pair of socks or adding an insert sole from a pair of trainers can make a big difference.

 We can loan Wellington Boots or Water-shoes for £1 per pair if booked in advance.

-Croqs and socks – this may sound fuddy-duddy, but socks prevent you from getting your skin rubbed by bits of sand.
-In general we do not recommend croqs as they don’t give enough support for the feet.
+Crocs and socks – this may sound fuddy-duddy, but socks prevent you from getting your skin rubbed by bits of sand.
+In general, we do not recommend Crocs as they don’t give enough support for the feet.